Chee Soon Juan: Subsequent contempt of court charges

+Public speaking charges

-On 20 June 2006, Chee was charged in court for eight counts of speaking in public without a licence between 13 November 2005 and 22 April 2006 in violation of the Public Entertainments and Meeting Act.
+On 20 June 2006, Chee was charged in court for eight counts of speaking in public without a licence between 13 November 2005 and 22 April 2006, in violation of the Public Entertainments and Meeting Act.
 Two other SDP members were also charged.

+IMF and World Bank meetings

 On 22 August 2006, Chee announced that he was planning to hold protests in Singapore during 61st Annual Meetings of the Boards of Governors of the International Monetary Fund (IMF) and World Bank in September 2006 (as part of Singapore 2006) to protest against the rising income gap and raise awareness of the hardships of working-class people in Singapore.
 His application for a police permit for the protest was rejected on 30 August 2006.
-Even without a permit, Chee still used the SDP website to continue urging people to participate in the protest.
+Chee used the SDP website to continue urging people to participate in the protest.